CARSP/ACIP 2026 Conference – Call for Abstracts

 Slide Deck/Poster Presentation Only Submissions

-• Presentation (slide deck OR document outlining content of poster) must be submitted to the speaker portal of Pheedloop by May 31, 2024
+• Presentation (slide deck OR document outlining content of poster) must be submitted by June 3, 2026

 If you have any questions, or would like further information, please email info@carsp.ca